henrika2/SpreadSheetBasic/GUI/README.txt

 ## Assignment Specific Topics

-- The `Save ` method allows the spreadsheet to be saved as a JSON file, ensuring that all cell contents are serialized correctly.
-The spreadsheet is marked as unchanged after a successful save.
+- HandleSaveFile: Saves the spreadsheet as a JSON file, serializing all cell contents and marking the spreadsheet as unchanged after a successful save.
+The method also triggers a download in the browser.
-- The `Load ` method loads the spreadsheet from a JSON file, with error handling in place to ensure that the original spreadsheet is restored if any issues arise during loading.
+- HandleLoadFile: Loads the spreadsheet from a selected JSON file, validating the file content and ensuring error handling.
+If loading fails, the original spreadsheet state is restored to prevent data loss.
-- The `SetContentsOfCell ` method simplifies content setting by determining if the input is a string, double, or formula and updating the cell accordingly, ensuring cell names are validated in one place.
-- The `GetCellValue ` method efficiently retrieves the value of a cell, ensuring that it is precomputed when content is set.
-- The spreadsheet indexer `[]`  allows direct access to cell values, providing a convenient way to interact with the spreadsheet.
-- The `Changed ` property tracks whether the spreadsheet has been modified since the last save or load, making it easier to manage the spreadsheet's state.
+- HandleClear: Clears the entire spreadsheet if it hasn't been modified or if the user confirms clearing unsaved changes.
+It resets all cell values to empty strings and updates the GUI to reflect the cleared state.
+- HandleUpdateCellInSpreadsheet: Updates the content of a specified cell based on user input, handling circular dependencies and formatting errors.
+It also updates dependent cells, if any, and ensures the GUI reflects the changes.

 ## Examples of Good Software Practice (GSP)